Norway’s Equinor Admits It “Over-Reported” Amount of Carbon Captured At Flagship Project for Years

 “Bellona believes that reliable monitoring, reporting and verification is important.
 It is clear we need CCS, and we need to be able to trust that the system works as it should,” said Olav Øye, the organisation’s senior advisor for industry and climate.

-Equinor (then known as Statoil) began capturing carbon in 1996 at the CO2-rich Sleipner field in the North Sea as a way to reduce its exposure to a new Norwegian tax on CO2 emissions.
+Equinor (then known as Statoil) began capturing carbon in 1996 at the CO2-rich Sleipner field in the North Sea to reduce its exposure to a new Norwegian tax on CO2 emissions.

-Emissions from operations at the Sleipner field amounted to about 0.7 million tonnes of CO2 in 2023.
-That same year, in 2023, Equinor captured and stored a combined total of about 0.8 million tonnes of CO2 at Sleipner and Snøhvit, implying that the Sleipner field released more CO2 than was stored.
+Emissions from operations at the Sleipner field amounted to about 0.658 million tonnes of CO2 in 2023, according to Equinor’s sustainability reporting.
+That same year, in 2023, Equinor captured and stored a combined total of about 0.106 million tonnes of CO2 at Sleipner, implying that the Sleipner facility released more than six times the CO2 that it stored.

-Sleipner was also one of the dirtiest offshore projects in Norway last year, when measured in terms of “CO2 intensity” – the amount of carbon dioxide released from oil and gas production per unit of energy.
+Company data suggests Sleipner may also have been one of the dirtiest offshore projects in Norway last year, when measured in terms of “CO2 intensity” — the amount of carbon dioxide released from oil and gas production per unit of energy.

-Equinor lists the combined CO2 intensity of Sleipner and the nearby Gudrun gas field at 19.1 kilograms of CO2 per barrel of oil equivalent, which was the third highest among 19 listed oil and gas production sites operated by Equinor in Norway.
+Equinor lists the combined CO2 intensity the production area which includes Sleipner and the nearby Gudrun gas field at 19.1 kilograms of CO2 per barrel of oil equivalent, which was the third highest among 19 listed oil and gas production sites operated by Equinor in Norway.
+In April, Equinor announced a plan to electrify drilling in the Sleipner area, which the company says will reduce yearly emissions by about 0.160 million tonnes of CO2, which is equivalent to about a quarter of the 0.658 million tonnes of CO2 emitted at Sleipner last year.

 The Snøhvit gas field has also proved highly CO2-intensive, even when its carbon capture facility has operated at maximum capacity, due to the energy needed to liquefy natural gas for export at the associated Hammerfest LNG facility on Melkøya Island.